TsamisGeorge/Appointment-manager/readme.md

 # appointment_manager
 App that manages appointments

-(!)In order to run the program, download pip packages needed, change db_1.db filename to db_2.db, and run it through main.py
+(!)In order to run the program, download pip packages needed, change db_1.db filename to db_2.db, and run it through main.py, email being sent is as of now a WIP as to other users using it, thus it will produce bugs if you try to use it.

 Python project of an application that manages appointments and customers, and can perform CRUD operations on them.